Skip to main content

 President, VESA - Victoria Entrepreneurship and Startup's Association

-Leads the Victoria Entrepreneurship and Startup's Association (VESA) at Victoria University of Wellington and is the event's venue and logistics partner through The Atom - VUW's entrepreneur hub.
+Leads the Victoria Entrepreneurship and Startup's Association (VESA) at Victoria University of Wellington and was the event's venue and logistics partner through The Atom - VUW's entrepreneur hub.
 VESA brings together students and the wider startup community through events, hackathons, and hands-on workshops, and has been instrumental in making The Atom available as a home for Wellington's AI community conversations.

 Programme